openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Credential Issuer

-Entity that issues verifiable Credentials.
+Entity that issues Verifiable Credentials.
 Also called Issuer.
 In the context of this specification, the Credential Issuer acts as OAuth 2.0 Authorization Server (see [@!RFC6749]).

 Base64url Encoding